reganoldvonhindberg/IASC-2P02/README.md

 ## About Me

 My name is Matthew MacNeil, I am a second year Interactive Arts and Science student at Brock University.
+I have an interest video games and video game development.
+I aim to become a game developer in the future.

 ![Controller Headphone](images/controller.jpg)